reactjs/rfcs/text/0000-unify-state-api.md

 # Adoption strategy

-This proposal should be fully backward compatible, and user could gradually opt in by converting existing states to the unified syntax.
+This proposal should be fully backward compatible and it will be completely up to the users if they want to start using the unified syntax.

 # Unresolved questions